Janakiramanjohn1330/Janakiramanjohn1330/README.md

 **🎾 Game Analytics: Unlocking Tennis Data with SportRadar API**

 * Description: Built an end-to-end sports analytics pipeline using the SportRadar API to collect, store, and analyze tennis competition data.
 Designed SQL schemas for competitions,         venues, and player rankings, and developed a Streamlit dashboard for interactive exploration.
-* Tech Used: Python, SQL (MySQL/PostgreSQL), SportRadar API, Streamlit
+* Tech Used: Python, SQL (MySQL), SportRadar API, Streamlit
 * Impact/Results: Enabled real-time event exploration, trend analysis, and performance insights for tennis tournaments.
 Delivered a user-friendly app for sports analysts and                organizations to make data-driven decisions.
 * Links: https://github.com/Janakiramanjohn1330/sport-radar-tennis-api